react-bootstrap/react-bootstrap/README.md

 [![Discord][discord-badge]][discord]
 [![Netlify][netlify-badge]][netlify]

-## Bootstrap compatibility
+## Bootstrap Compatibility

 React-Bootstrap is compatible with various versions of Bootstrap.
 As such, you need to ensure you are using the correct combination of versions.

 See the below table on which version of React-Bootstrap you should be using in your project.